busstoptaktik/geodesy/ruminations/004-rumination.md

 The major problem in the PROJ dataflow is related to PROJ's historical background as a strictly 2-D projection library, where parts of the processing (e.g. the handling of center meridians, false northing, and false easting), is carried out in the data flow layer, rather than in the individual projection implementations.

 This made (kind of) sense as long as the PROJ operations consisted of nothing but projections, where these factors are common and have well defined meanings.
-Once datum transformations entered the scene, that was no more the case, and it should have been eliminated immediately.
+Once datum transformations entered the scene, that was no longer the case, and it should have been eliminated immediately.
 With 3-D and 4-D data flow channels bolted onto the original 2-D channel (an aspect for which I'm personally to blame), things got correspondingly worse, as recently seen in the [Implement Vertical Offset and slope transformation method](https://github.com/OSGeo/PROJ/pull/3200) PROJ pull request, where @rouault says (with my emphasis):

 > I was not sure how to map the latitude and longitude of the "evaluation point" of the method, which is the 'origin' of the inclinated plane, to PROJ string parameters.
 I've used the classic lon_0 and lat_0 parameters, but not completely sure it is appropriate **(I have to re-add lon_0 in the forward method, since generic code in PROJ, substracts it, as it is what is convenient for map projections)**